 Attempted Takeover of School Board

 School boards have staggered elections every two years to provide some continuity.
-This means 2 or 3 seats are up for re-election every two years.
+This means two or three seats are up for re-election every two years.
 Brandon has been so desperate to have a voice in the county that he put out a call for candidates to run for school board seats to unseat three Republican incumbents.
 Those three Republican incumbents just so happened to be lifelong residents of the county and long-serving school board members with a high working knowledge of the school system.
 They were invested in not only serving their community, but in ensuring the success of the school district.

-Like all the other issues Brandon’s pushed in the county, all three challengers lost despite the incumbents barely campaigning.
+Brandon helped them as much as he could, coordinating their posts on social media, etc. Like all the other issues Brandon’s pushed in the county, all three challengers lost despite the incumbents barely campaigning.

-The Tax Issue
+The Tax Rate Issue (Introducing the Garrisons)

 Brandon followed his 0-4 effort in 2024 by taking up a new cause against the school district: the tax rate.